 But possibly just as important is what to avoid doing in your host city.
 London is a place that comes with a unique set of do’s and do not’s, and there’s a few tourist activities that you are better off skipping.
-Here’s some recommendations from someone who has called this city home for the past five years:
+Here’s some recommendations and local tips for visiting London:

 Stand on the Right

 On the Tube escalators.
 Don’t stand on the left; this is probably the most important advice anyone visiting London should have.
 Best case, everyone will passively aggressively tut and huff at you.
 Worst case, you’ll nearly get shoved over.

 And Adhere to Tube Etiquette